judith-bourque/judith-bourque/README.md

 ### Hi there! 👋

-I bring open data to R users by creating R packages.
+I bring open data to R by building R packages.

 **What am I up to?**